Skip to Content

 You don’t need a ticket to attend generally, just for special ticketed events.
 The celebration grows bigger every year and is a fun way to ring in the summer.

-5) Have a wine flight at Rochester’s urban winery
+5) Try a wine flight

 Wine flight with menu